 FOR THE DRESSING

 - Drop anchovies, salt and garlic in your food processor and pulse on low for a few seconds until garlic is finely minced.
-Scrape down sides of the bowl with a rubber spatula.
+Scrape down the sides of the bowl with a rubber spatula.

 - Add eggs, lemon juice, and mustard.
 Pulse until combined.
 Scrape down sides of bowl with rubber spatula.